|As of 2022.08 Warmachine University has turned into an archive for Mk3 rules (3rd Edition).|

 - Combined Melee Attack

-- Blood-Bound - When this model destroys a living enemy model with an attack, after the attack is resolved you can return to play one destroyed model in its unit.
-Place the returned model completely within 3" of the attacking model.
+- Blood-Bound - When this model destroys a living enemy model with an attack during its activation, after the attack is resolved you can return to play one destroyed model in this unit.
+Place the returned model completely within 3˝ of this model.
 The returned model cannot activate the turn it returns to play.
 The destroyed enemy model is removed from play and does not provide a soul or corpse token.

 - Shield Wall (Order) - Until the start of their next activation, each affected model gains +4 ARM while B2B with another affected model in its unit.
+When receiving this order a model can forfeit its Combat Action to gain +3” movement as part of its Normal Movement this turn.
 This bonus does not apply to damage originating in the model's back arc.
 Models in this unit can begin the game affected by Shield Wall.

 - Soul Vessel - This model generates soul tokens as if it were a living model.